-Premium RM50m

-GST 4% RM 2m

-Total RM52m

-- Q2: As a Lead insurance company in a co-insurance arrangement, I am responsible for administering various aspects of the insurance policy such as handling claims and insurance documents.
+Q27: As a Lead insurance company in a co-insurance arrangement, I am responsible for administering various aspects of the insurance policy such as handling claims and insurance documents.
 I subsequently levy a charge for these services to the other insurance companies sharing the risk based on percentages.
-Is this charge subject to GST? - A2: Such charges are subject to GST at a standard rate. - 65.
-Insurance product with local and overseas coverage - Q1: What is the GST implication on policies that cover either local and overseas employment or study; and health insurance, which includes overseas medical coverage? - A1: Such supplies of global plan and worldwide coverage policies will be subject to GST.
-Further examples include key man, public liability insurance, and executive or corporate travel policies. - Q2: What is the GST implication on policies where the supply of general insurance services covers a domestic and an international component of the risk? - A2: There are two (2) GST treatments: - Where the single general policy covers a domestic and international component of risk, the insurance services is subject to GST. - (b) Where there are two separate policies where one covers the international component and another covers a domestic risk, then the coverage outside Malaysia is zero-rated and the latter is standard rated.
+Is this charge subject to GST?

+A27: Such charges are subject to GST at a standard rate.

+Insurance Product with Local and Overseas Coverage

+Q28: What is the GST implication on policies that cover either local and overseas employment or study; and health insurance, which includes overseas medical coverage?

+- A28: Such supplies of global plan and worldwide coverage policies will be subject to GST.
+Further examples include key man, public liability insurance, and executive or corporate travel policies. - Q29: What is the GST implication on policies where the supply of general insurance services covers a domestic and an international component of the risk?

+A29: There are two (2) GST treatments:

+- (a) Where the single general policy covers a domestic and international component of risk, the insurance services is subject to GST. - (b) Where there are two separate policies where one covers the international component and another covers a domestic risk, then the coverage outside Malaysia is zero-rated and the latter is standard rated. - Q30: What is the GST implication on policies where the supply of life insurance services is global where it provides coverage in and outside Malaysia to the policyholder?

+A30: The supply of life insurance is an exempt supply.

+Investment Activities

-- Q3: What is the GST implication on policies where the supply of life insurance services is global where it provides coverage in and outside Malaysia to the policyholder? - A3: The supply of life insurance is an exempt supply. - 66.
-Investment Activities - Q1: What is the GST treatment on investment activities undertaken by takaful operators from funds based on contributions collected from general takaful and family takaful supplies? - A1: Generally, investment activities such as trading of equities, bonds, government securities, loans and fixed deposits are not subject to GST.
-However, investment in the form of buying and selling of commercial properties or rental of such properties are subject to GST at a standard rate. - Q2: What is the GST treatment on surplus sharing in the form of Ma'asyi bonus and income pay out - income derived from 'investment' made by Takaful operators for the participants? - A2: Investment income payout is not subject to GST. - 67.
-Discount - Q1: How is GST calculated on the premium if an insurance agent gives a discount on the premium for a general product to a regular client? - Where an insurer/takaful operator gives a discount on the premium, GST is charged on the discounted amount.
-However, for discounts given by agents on the premium, it will not be taken into account for purposes of GST as the agents are not regulated by Bank Negara Malaysia to give such discounts.
+- Q31: What is the GST treatment on investment activities undertaken by takaful operators from funds based on contributions collected from general takaful and family takaful supplies? - A31: Generally, investment activities such as trading of equities, bonds, government securities, loans and fixed deposits are not subject to GST.
+However, investment in the form of buying and selling of commercial properties or rental of such properties are subject to GST at a standard rate. - Q32: What is the GST treatment on surplus sharing in the form of Ma'asyi bonus and income pay out income derived from 'investment' made by Takaful operators for the participants?

+A32: Investment income payout is not subject to GST.